 If local trade was underwhelming, a further problem arose in 1866 that hobbled the passing trade.
 When it opened in 1857, the Railway Tavern already had competition from the King Harry and the Duke of Marlborough, two hundred yards equidistant on the Watford-St Albans road.
 Fearnley-Whittingstall must have accounted for their presence in his decision to open the Railway Tavern.
 What he could not have forecast was the news in 1866 that, even with the lack of significant residential development, the St Albans City magistrates would license yet another new pub in this area.
 This was the Engineer’s Arms (later to be known as the London & North Western Hotel and then the Abbey Tavern), located on the corner of Holywell Hill and Prospect Road and even closer to the Abbey station.
 The publicans at the Railway Tavern and the Duke of Marlborough protested loudly in court against this decision.
 They claimed there was already insufficient trade for the two of them, particularly as the Great Northern station on London Road had taken away local business when it opened in 1865; with the new Midland station due to open in 1868, matters would only get worse.

 As the following list shows, fourteen tenants in just fifteen years tried to make a living from the Railway Tavern, the rapid turnover a good indicator that the business was not viable.
 In 1872 the St Albans Gas Company approached Sedgwick’s, the Watford brewer who then held the lease, to recover possession and convert the premises into a house for the gas works manager.
+This was called Woad Mead House.
 The brewer appears to have accepted their offer with alacrity.

 Tenants of the Railway Tavern, St Albans

 1859 Samuel Warren Puddicombe

 1859 James Warren

 1859-61 Octavius Wilson